S.T.A.L.K.E.R.: Shadow of Chernobyl: Plot

-The C-Consciousness reveals that the player character is Strelok, as well as explaining the Zone and its history.
-After the Chernobyl disaster in 1986, the Soviet Union used the complete vacancy of the Exclusion Zone for unhindered secret research into the human mind.
-This resulted in the development of ESP and psychic weapons.
-Seven scientists were neurally-linked, creating a hivemind known as the C-Consciousness.
-When the Soviet Union fell five years later, the C-Consciousness took control of the Zone and continued the research.
-The hivemind attempted to create world peace through global mind-control.
+The C-Consciousness reveals that the player character is Strelok, and provides an overview of the history of the Zone.
+After the Chernobyl disaster in 1986, the Soviet Union used the complete vacancy of the Exclusion Zone for unhindered psionic research purposes.
+This resulted in the development of various weaponized psychic devices.
+Seven scientists had their brains linked to a single neural network, creating a hivemind known as the C-Consciousness.
+Upon the dissolution of the Soviet Union five years later, the C-Consciousness took control of the Zone and continued the research.
+The hivemind attempted to create world peace through global mind control via directly interfering with the Noosphere, an invisible field of energy linked to human minds and thoughts, which it discovered in its research.
 This attempt failed and caused the anomalies and reality-warping nature of the Zone.
-To protect itself, the C-Consciousness created the Brain Scorcher and Wish Granter.
-The Wish Granter brainwashes those who reach it, turning them into Monolith soldiers.
+To protect itself, the C-Consciousness set up the Miracle Machine, the Brain Scorcher, and Wish Granter.
+The Wish Granter brainwashes those who reach it, turning them into Monolith cultists programmed to defend the CNPP against further incursions.

-The C-Consciousness gives Strelok the option to merge with it and become part of the hivemind.
+The C-Consciousness offers Strelok the opportunity to link his consciousness to it and become part of the hivemind.
 The player can either accept this offer or attempt to stop the C-Consciousness.
 If Strelok rejects the offer, the hivemind teleports him away.
+Strelok becomes determined to reach the physical location of the C-Consciousness and destroy it.
+After fighting his way through large numbers of Monolith gunmen and mutants, Strelok stumbles upon the original seven Soviet scientists, in a state of suspended animation.
+He kills them, eliminating the C-Consciousness.

-To reach the hivemind Strelok must fight through Monolith soldiers and mutants, and navigate anomalies.
-Upon reaching the C-Consciousness, Strelok shoots the capsules holding the scientists, killing the hivemind.
-He then destroys the unit prepared for him, leaves the facility and lays down on the grass, unsure if he made the right choice but relieved that his ordeal is finally over.
+Afterwards, Strelok rests on the ground outside the CNPP, unsure if he made the right choice but relieved that his ordeal is finally over.